MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-set-up-business-activity-statements.md

 ---
     title: How to Set Up Business Activity Statements
     description: You must set up a Business Activity Statement (BAS) to generate a BAS report.
-BAS setup ../../includes the following:

     documentationcenter: ''
     author: SorenGP